Let’s say you want to read a book about money and banking. What options do you have?

 The Nature of Money by Geoffrey Ingham

-So in what category should you situate my own book, Bankers are people, too?
+So in what category should you situate my own book, Bankers are people, too: How finance works?
 I would put it under the textbooks.
 However, I wrote the book for non-economists.
 It’s accessible for anyone who’s interested in how banks work.
 That includes students, journalists, investors, bankers, regulators and people working in fintech.

 A reader praised Bankers are people, too for its clear didactical style.
 Read Bankers are people, too before you try the books listed above.
 I promise that it will save you a lot of time and confusion.